Open the Second Sunday of Every Month

 The Craven Hall Historical Society, Inc. owns and operates Craven Hall, The John Fitch Steamboat Museum and the nearby Craven/Vansant Burying Ground.
 The Society is a 501(c)(3) non-profit corporation dedicated to providing education programs and conducting events to highlight late 18th and early 19th century life in this history-rich area of Bucks County, PA.

 John Fitch, a native of Windsor, Conn. born in 1743, was a mechanical genius whose patience and perseverance overcame incredible obstacles in conceiving, building and operating the world’s first commercial steamboat.
 It traveled nearly three thousand miles on the Delaware River between Philadelphia and Trenton in 1790, but failed to attract the financial backing he needed to succeed.
-His was a technological breakthrough that was ahead of its time.

-Our library contains books, records, diaries, and more dating back to the mid-18th century.
 If you are interested in learning more about our library and archives, please contact us today or stop by Craven Hall.
 We are open on the second Sunday of every month!